How to correct a laid paper

 Stickering

-If this is the case, the any print copies should have a sticker with the correct text placed over the erroneous text.
+If this is the case, any print copies should have a sticker with the correct text placed over the erroneous text.

 Correction slips